 Medical malpractice can occur as a single act or through a series of negligent actions.
 In some cases, medical malpractice is committed by multiple parties within an institution, including:

-- Hospitals, clinics, birth centers, and private practices
+- Hospitals, clinics, birth centers, and private practices; and

 No matter what type of provider caused your injury, we can help you pursue the compensation you deserve.